-- Rashes have been identified and diagnose.
+- Rashes have been identified and diagnosed.
 Since a rash is a hallmark symptom of many infectious diseases, it is important to identify the cause of a rash.
 Parents/guardians of children with a rash of unexplained origin will be asked to consult with a doctor for diagnosis and treatment.

-- Fevers and/or the thick and discolored nasal discharge associated with runny noises have passed.
+- Fevers and/or the thick and discolored nasal discharge associated with runny noses have passed.
 If a runny nose is your child’s only symptom it is ok to send him or her to school.

 - Pink eye has been treated with medication for 24 hours.